 Over a 25-year operatic career, Marion Pratnicki performed roles with the Cleveland Opera, Chautauqua Opera, Dallas Opera and New York City Opera among numerous other companies.

-Having spent the majority of her life on stage professionally, Marilyn Pratnicki can advise students on many career subjects including; vocal health and longevity of the instrument, pedagogy of teaching, anatomy of the voice, foreign language diction, creating a character, auditioning strongly, how to get a manager, presentation of arias, reading the fine print in contracts, dealing with the critics, etc.
+In the School of Music’s Voice program, she advises students on many career subjects, including vocal health and longevity of the instrument, pedagogy of teaching, anatomy of the voice, foreign language diction, creating a character, auditioning strongly, how to get a manager, presentation of arias, reading the fine print in contracts, dealing with critics and much more.

 - Opera apprenticeships with Michigan Opera Theatre and Chautauqua Opera

 - Debut as Dame Quickly at New York City Opera with Mark Delevan